Chart Color Schemes

 Infrastructure

-Bannockburn has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Bannockburn has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Six projects have been identified by AreaSearch as likely to impact the area, with key projects including Brand New Commercial Spaces in Bannockburn, St Mary MacKillop Catholic Primary School Upgrade, Bannockburn South East Precinct Structure Plan, and Bannockburn North West Development Plan Area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified six projects likely affecting the region.
+Major initiatives include Brand New Commercial Spaces in Bannockburn, St Mary MacKillop Catholic Primary School Upgrade, Bannockburn South East Precinct Structure Plan, and Bannockburn North West Development Plan Area.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.